crate/cratedb-guide/docs/integrate/opentelemetry/collector/tutorial.md

 ## Prerequisites

-Docker is used for running all components.
+Use Docker to run all components.
 This approach works consistently across Linux, macOS, and Windows.
 Alternatively, you can use Podman.

 ### Commands